TheFifthRider/simply-roleplaying-webapp/docs/character/skills.md

 <br/>

-## Potential
+## Improving Skills and Legacies

-Every skill and legacy starts out at d4 and can grow to be as powerful as d12. **Potential** is a measure of your character's growth-- how much room do they have to live up to titles, given a competent teacher and time to learn.
-During [character creation](../getting_started/creation.md), the gamemaster will allot all of their players with a standard amount of potential to start the game with.
-Additional potential is earned [at the end of every session](../gameplay/advancement.md).
+Every skill and legacy starts out at d4 and can grow to be as powerful as d12.
+Whenever you spend some downtime doing something that improves the skill or legacy, you can spend potential to acquire a skill or legacy you did not have, writing it down as a d4 skill or legacy, respectively, or to level up an existing skill or legacy to the next largest die size.

 <br/>

 ### Developing Skills

 Whenever you spend [downtime](../gameplay/downtime.md) to **take some time to train** or **gain a flash of insight**, you can spend potential to either **learn** a new skill that you do not have written down on your character sheet or to **level up** a skill that you do have written down on your character sheet.
-When you learn a new skill, write it down as a new d4 skill.
-When you level up an existing skill, increase the size of the skill's die to the next largest size.

 How a character **takes some time to train** varies from individual to individual, but usually involves several hours of [downtime](../gameplay/downtime.md#training-a-skill), a trainer, and/or suitable materials to study from.
 A character can act as a trainer for a skill provided that it pertains to one of their backgrounds.
 This means that a character can train themselves in a skill once they've incorporated it into a background!